aspose-html-cloud/aspose-html-cloud-dotnet/docs/ConversionApi.md

 <a name="PutConvertDocumentToImage"></a>
 # **PutConvertDocumentToImage**
-> Stream PutConvertDocumentToImage(name, outFormat, outPath, width, height, leftMargin, rightMargin, topMargin, bottomMargin, resolution, folder, storage)
+> AsposeResponse PutConvertDocumentToImage(name, outFormat, outPath, width, height, leftMargin, rightMargin, topMargin, bottomMargin, resolution, folder, storage)

 Convert the HTML document from the storage by its name to the specified image format and save to the storage.